ravijar/frontend-generator/README.md

   - `<image>` : Defines an image URL for a visual element within a component.
   - `<submit>` : Defines the label for a form submission button.
   - `<text>` : Defines the textual content for a component.
+  - `<assign>` : Assigns the fields to display in a CardSection or Card Component.

 **Example Page Configuration File:**
 [Petstore Page Configuration File](samples/petstore/pages.xml)